Equity and Inclusion

 Multicultural (Inclusive) Education–“an idea or concept, an educational reform movement, and a process.
 The idea that all students should have an equal opportunity to learn in school.
 Understanding that some students have a better chance to learn in schools as they are currently structured, than do students who belong to other groups or who have different cultural characteristics.”
 James A. Banks

-34.4% of students are students of color.
+More than 35% of students are students of color.

 Over $3 million in financial aid awarded annually.

 18 scholarships awarded for students entering grades 6–12.